 In the case of plug-in types other than Kerberos, you must have matching plug-in names on the client and the server along with the same plug-in type.
 The plug-ins on the client and server need not be from the same vendor, but they must generate and consume compatible GSS-API tokens.
 Any combination of Kerberos plug-ins deployed on the client and the server is acceptable since Kerberos plug-ins are standardized.
 However, different implementations of less standardized GSS-API mechanisms, such as x.509 certificates, might only be partially compatible with DB2 database systems.
 Depending on their intended usage, all GSS-API authentication plug-ins must be placed in either the client plug-in directory or the server plug-in directory.
-If a plug-in is placed in the client plug-in directory, it will be used for local authorization checking and when a client attempts to connect with the server.
+If a plug-in is placed in the client attempts to connect with the server.
 If the plug-in is placed in the server plug-in directory, it will be used for handling incoming connections to the server and for checking whether an authorization ID exists and is valid whenever the GRANT statement is issued without specifying either the keyword USER or GROUP.